-One of the biggest advantages to trying alternative practices like cupping therapy, or massage therapy is that these methods don’t pose the risk for unwanted side effects like pharmacological drugs or surgery do, but sometimes surgery is needed.
+One of the biggest advantages to trying alternative and complementary practices like cupping therapy, or massage therapy is that these methods don’t pose the risk for unwanted side effects like pharmacological drugs or surgery do, but sometimes surgery is needed.

 Studies show that certain massage modalities and treatments can help boost immune function and speed up healing time without the use of any medications or even herbs.
 And these are just some of the benefits of cupping therapy.